ajv-validator/ajv/README.md

 ```

 - _serialize_: an optional function to serialize schema to cache key.
 By default schema reference itself is used as a key.
-- _jsPropertySyntax_ (deprecated) - set to `true` to report `dataPath` in errors as in v6, using JavaScript property syntax (e.g., `".prop[1].subProp"`).
-By default `dataPath` in errors is reported as JSON pointer.
-This option is added for backward compatibility and is not recommended - this format is difficult to parse even in JS code.

 ## Validation errors